Astros vs Tigers: Odds, Spread, and Total

 Astros vs Tigers Predictions and Picks

-Houston is 31-28 on the road and 5-5 over their past 10 games.
-The Astros rank 19th in runs scored, third in batting average, 11th in on-base percentage, and 15th in slugging percentage.
-They are 12th in terms of ERA for pitching.
+Houston is 31-29 on the road and 5-5 over their past 10 games.
+The Astros rank 21st in runs scored, fourth in batting average, 13th in on-base percentage, and 15th in slugging percentage.
+They are 13th in terms of ERA for pitching.

 Jose Altuve leads the team in homers.
-In the Baltimore series, he got two hits, including a home run and an RBI.
-Houston will seek consistency on both sides of the ball and hopes to clean things up against another division leader.
-Spencer Arrighetti, the Astros' pitcher, is 1-3 with a 6.38 ERA.
-He has only had one excellent start this season and has been inconsistent in his other four.
+In Game 1, he had one hit.
+Houston has now been shut out two games in a row and three of their last four.
+All three of those losses were blowout ones.
+The Astros will look to clean things up on the mound, and the offense will follow the vibe.
+The Houston starting pitcher is Hunter Brown, who has a 10-5 record and a 2.45 ERA.
+He has 16 quality starts this season and a 1.89 ERA in August.